Activities reside in the Demandbase Database , which you can access from the left navigation bar.

 - Details (typically associated ad campaign name, email address, or Web page)

-The table at the bottom of the page shows Activities, by default, but People, Accounts, and Custom tabs are also available.
+The table at the bottom of the page shows Accounts, by default, but People, Activities, and Custom tabs are also available.